micfloy/383_Lab1/README.md

 This basic design ensured that there was no glitching in the code and that all output assignments would be made at the same time when triggered by the rising edge of the clock.

+## `v_sync_gen`

-`v_syng_gen` followed an almost identitcal design with slightly different inputs because it also required information about `h_sync_gen`.
+`v_sync_gen` followed an almost identitcal design with slightly different inputs because it also required information about `h_sync_gen`.
 Specifically, it had to know when `h_sync_gen` had completed every column in a row and was ready to move on.
 Thus the entity declaration was slgihtly different.

 ```VHDL
 entity v_sync_gen is